how to build a job board using GravityView

 💡 Check out a live demo of the job board and get your own free trial site preloaded with all GravityKit add-ons!

-Creating the Job Listing Form in Gravity Forms
+Creating the job listing form in Gravity Forms

 Let’s start by creating a job posting form in Gravity Forms.
-First, log into your WordPress admin panel, hover over Forms, and click New Form.
+First, log in to your WordPress admin panel, hover over “Forms”, and click “New Form”.

-After giving your form a name, you can start adding fields to it using the drag and drop form builder.
-Start by adding a Single Line Text field called “Job Title” and another one called “Company Name”.
+After giving our form a name, we can start adding fields to it using the drag and drop form builder.
+We’ll start by adding a “Single Line Text” field called “Job Title” and another one called “Company Name”.

-Finally, add another Single Line Text field called “Location” and then a Paragraph field called “Job Description”.
+We’ll also add two Radio Buttons fields for job tags and properties.
+Finally, we’ll add another “Single Line Text” field called “Location” and then a “Paragraph” field called “Job Description”.

 Here’s what our completed form looks like: